 - Insulation (R-Value): The insulation quality of a sleeping pad is critical to a good night’s sleep.
 A pad’s R-value determines its ability to resist heat loss, with greater R-values indicating more insulation.
 You’ll see R-values ranging from less than two to five or higher.

-- Weight and Packability: A lightweight sleeping pad will be easier to pack and carry while on your trek.
+- Weight and Packability: A lightweight sleeping pad will be easier to pack and carry on your trek.
 While necessary for insulation, remember that a pad with a higher R-value will often be heavier.
 Closed-cell foam mats may also seem bulky, although shorter ones are lighter.
 Double-check the weight listing on the sleeping pad you’re considering and plan how best to transport it during your trip.

 - Length: Sleeping pads are usually about 72 inches or longer.
 This size works well to keep the entire length of your body warm and cushioned while you’re sleeping.
 There are shorter pads, often about 48 inches, for those needing something more compact for their travels.